david-frederick/Rails-Audition/README.md

 # Tin-Roof-Audition-Two
 This is my response to a problem posed by a interviewer from Tin Roof Software.
+I was expected to only work on the problem for 1.5 hours.

 == This was the problem prompt ==